ota-meshi/eslint-plugin-jsonc/README.md

 - `plugin:jsonc/recommended-with-json5` ...
 Recommended configuration for JSON5.
 - `plugin:jsonc/auto-config` ...
 Automatically apply jsonc rules similar to your configured ESLint core rules to JSON.

+See [the rule list](https://ota-meshi.github.io/eslint-plugin-jsonc/rules/) to get the `rules` that this plugin provides.

-## Running ESLint from the command line
+### Running ESLint from the command line

 If you want to run `eslint` from the command line, make sure you include the `.json` extension using [the `--ext` option](https://eslint.org/docs/user-guide/configuring#specifying-file-extensions-to-lint) or a glob pattern, because ESLint targets only `.js` files by default.